north-road/slyr/specs.md

 - `0D`: likely 'end of section' flag
 - 7 x `00` padding
 - 4 bytes, little endian int: `01`: number of levels in symbol

+The next section is repeated for each level in the symbol.
+Levels are in reverse z-order, ie the bottom most level comes first.

-- 2 byte integer: line symbol type enum (see above)
+First, a 2 byte unsigned integer representing the line symbol type enum.
+Known values are:

+- `F9 E5`: Simple line
+- `FD E5`: Marker line
+- `FB E5`: Cartographic line
+- `FC E5`: Hash line

 The following is the structure for "simple line" types:

 - `14 79 92 C8 D0 11 8B B6 08 00 09 EE 4E 41`: unknown sequence (1)
 - `01`: unknown, but probably relates to the `02` (B) byte from the beginning of the symbol block
 - `00`: padding
-- `96`: RGB color model flag
+- color model byte (see above)
 - `C4 E9 7E 23 D1 D0 11 83 83 08 00 09 B9 96 CC 01 00 01`: unknown sequence (2)
 - `00` x 2 padding
 - 26 bytes: L/A/B color components as 3 8-byte doubles + 2 bytes for the dithered/null flags (as described above)